Martinique 2-0 Nicaragua: Les Matinino top Group B

 Right back worries

-Graham Zusi is not going to be Bruce Arena’s first option should the Yanks progress to the 2018 World Cup in Russia.
+Graham Zusi is not going to be Bruce Arena’s first option at right back should the Yanks progress to the 2018 World Cup in Russia.
 If the coach wants to make a deep run in this tournament, he probably shouldn’t be come the quarterfinals.

 A good midfielder with tenacity and leadership, Zusi is not quick enough to close down attackers at right back.
 With respect to Panama left wing Miguel Camargo, who looks like he has plenty in his tool bag, the U.S. cannot be continually victimized for speed at that position in any game of relative meaning.